What determines a statutory Family Provision Time Limit?

 The case of Vickers v Pickering QDC 58 demonstrates how the Queensland courts considered all the case circumstances in determining whether a statutory Family Provision Time Limit should apply.

 The case also emphasises the importance of a disappointed beneficiary putting an executor on notice of a potential claim or Family Provision Application.

 Vickers v Pickering

-Norman Knight passed away on 27 December 2014, survived by four adult daughters.
-Out of his four daughters, Mr Knight left everything by his last Will to two of his daughters (the respondents) and left nothing for his other daughters (the applicants).
+On 27 December 2014, Norman Knight passed away, and was survived by four adult daughters.
+Mr Knight left everything by his last Will to two of his daughters (the respondents).
+He left nothing for his other two daughters (the applicants).

 On 8 April 2015, within 6 months of Mr Knight’s death, the executor was put on notice of the intention of the applicants to bring a Family Provision Application against their late father’s estate.

 On 23 November 2015, just under 11 months after Mr Knight’s death, the applicants brought a Family Provision Application against the estate.